-4.2 Communication within Applicants' Organization
+4.2 Communication within Applicants

-In many cases, preparation of an application submission is performed by collaborative work among concerned persons or parties in applicants' organization.
+In many cases, preparation of an application submission is performed by collaborative work by concerned parties in applicants' organization.
 Sometimes collaborations among multiple organizations are required.

 Applicants should understand that a good submission can be achieved only when concerned parties within or among applicants' organizations share a clear strategy and work collaboratively throughout the product registration process up to approval.
 Good communication within submission team is the key to successful submission.